 The Training Division is responsible for the 11-week recruit training program and subsequent 3-year probationary to 1st class firefighter promotional process.

 This division also researches and implements special training programs and procedures, designed to increase firefighter survivability and hazard zone safety for both firefighters and civilians due to the ever changing fire dynamics and building construction techniques prevalent in today’s North American communities.
 This includes responding to all upgraded working fires, operating in the hazard zone and filling the command staff position of Incident Safety Officer.

-These members Instruct and track training related incident command, accountability procedures and co-ordinate guidelines for various disciplines within our service.
+These personnel instruct and track training related incident command, accountability procedures and co-ordinate guidelines for various disciplines within our service.
 Not only do they train and develop recruits, but they are also responsible for training all candidates for promotion to officer’s ranks.
 Additional duties include, but are not limited to coordinating the training activities of numerous specialty instructors within the Department who provide specialized training in the areas of hazardous materials response, first aid and CPR, semi-automatic defibrillation, auto extrication, rapid intervention, and land based water rescue.
 They maintain records to ensure all training is current and compliant with relevant existing legislation, as an adequate training and development program is a mandatory requirement for all fire departments under the Fire Protection and Prevention Act.

 For information about how to become a Windsor Firefighter follow this link to the Firefighter Recruitment Page within the Human Resources section of the City of Windsor’s Web Site.